ksakmann/CarND-TrafficSignClassifier/README.md

+[//]: # (Image References)
+[image1]: ./images/traffic_signs.png

+![TrafficSigns][image1]

-# Neural Network for Traffic Sign Classification
+# Convolutional Neural Network for Traffic Sign Classification

 ## Overview

-In this project I built a deep convolutional neural networks to classify traffic signs.
+In this Udacity project for the Self-Driving Car Nanodegree I built a deep convolutional neural networks to classify traffic signs.
 The model is built so it can decode traffic signs from natural images.
 The used data set is the [German Traffic Sign Dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset).
 I then tested the trained model on new images of traffic signs that I found in Vienna, Austria.
 Details of all individual steps are provided directly in the notebook `Traffic_Signs_Recognition.ipynb`